How do You Break in A Pair of Soccer Cleats? 7 Tips and Ways

 How long does it take to break in new cleats?

 Breaking in new soccer cleats takes anywhere from a couple of days to even weeks.
-Make sure to wear your cleats during training and use as many of the tips from this list to help speed up the break in time.
+Make sure to wear your cleats during training and use as many of the tips on this list as possible to help speed up the break-in time.

 Are soccer cleats supposed to hurt at first?